 His continuing interest in singing led to him singing over the years at a number of public service functions in Washington, DC metro area and Annapolis, MD, including:

 He began recording at Bias Recording Studio in 1990.
-Then, when Ms. Gerber-Salins left Bias in 2001, he followed her to All Access Audio.
+He followed her to All Access Audio when Ms. Gerber-Salins left Bias in 2001.

 Retirement allowed Mr. Goettee to turn his attention to completing the multiple requirements contained in each of the following: